-Kathryn is already an experienced musician, having been songwriting and performing in the Houston music scene since the age of 11.
-From her early days of open mics, to opening shows for such musical legends as Michael Martin Murphey, Lorrie Morgan, Marcia Ball, Terri Hendrix, Susan Gibson and Walt Wilkins, Kathryn has honed her skills on stage and sold out her recent CD release show.
-Kathryn's accolades include a Houston Press nomination for Best Pop Artist in 2011, selection as a 2012 Ballad Tree Regional Finalist in the Kerrville New Folk Competition, Winner of the Texas Independent Music Expo, 2-time finalist at the Songwriters Serenade, and a finalist in the International Songwriting Competition.
+Kathryn is an experienced musician, having been songwriting and performing in the Houston music scene since the age of 11.
+She has opened for such musical legends as Michael Martin Murphy, Shawn Colvin, Lorrie Morgan, and Marcia Ball, and her accolades include a Houston Press nomination for Best Pop Artist in 2011, selection as a 2012 Ballad Tree Regional Finalist in the Kerrville New Folk Competition, and Winner of the Texas Independent Music Expo.

 "Her songs promise hope and growth and a glimpse forward to what's on the horizon.
 Hallberg's songs are the silver lining around the dark clouds that can form over even the strongest relationships." - Bob Langham, Examiner.com, 6/24/12